memcachier/docs/documentation/clients/node.js/express_js.md

 })
 ```

-In addition there are two Express.js specific ways to use Memcached:
+In addition there are two Express.js specific ways to use Memcache:

 1. Cache rendered views
 2. Store sessions

 ### Cache rendered views

-To cache rendred views it is best to create an Express.js middleware function
+To cache rendered views it is best to create an Express.js middleware function
 as such:

 ```javascript